I know many parents wonder “why read to a baby?”

-While it is true that a young baby doesn’t understand all of the words you are reading to him, with continued exposure to these words in a variety of environments, he will soon grasp their meaning.
+While it is true that a young baby doesn’t understand all of the words you are reading, with continued exposure to these words in a variety of environments, they will soon grasp their meaning.

-While this is wonderful (instinctively reading to a baby), it is also good to know exactly why reading to a baby is such a good activity.
+While this is wonderful (instinctively reading to a baby), it is also good to know exactly why reading to a baby is such an important early learning activity.

 One thing to note is that when you are reading to your baby (or toddler) the goal should never be to teach them how to read!

 You can even start reading to your little one in the womb, however, don’t feel like this is crucial to your baby’s development.

 6 Reasons Why You Should Make Shared Book Time a Daily Activity